AlexandruOlteanu/CompetitiveProgramming/README.md

 from past problems but I have to be more careful with int vs long long) -> Greedy with some intervals knowledge
-    Solved https://codeforces.com/contest/1889/problem/B -> 1700 rated in 45 minutes (Slower time, there is a greedy aproach but I got lost a little in small details, need to learn to go straight to the solution faster) -> Greedy
+    Solved https://codeforces.com/contest/1889/problem/B -> 1700 rated in 45 minutes (Slower time, there is a greedy aproach but I got lost a little in small details, need to learn to go straight to the solution faster) -> Greedy Solved https://codeforces.com/problemset/problem/1618/E -> 1700 rated in 52 minutes (Slow because I spent a lot of time thinking what can I do after I find that a1 + a2 + ... + an = S, I took a peek at the editorial after 30 minutes as I had no ideas how to continue, after getting the idea of substracting consecutive towns I solved it completely.
+I would say it was 90% solved by me and in a contest probably I would have found the idea but now I didn't want to waste time).
+Note for myself to substract consecutive ciclic permutations in a system -> Math

     Total time spent today :